adamnew123456/USM/README.md

 USM uses the filesystem as an organizational tool - instead of keeping databases (like package managers) on what is installed, USM creates a directory which houses only a single piece of software.
-The USM is based somewhat on the ideas of GoboLinux, although USM doesn't handle versioning like GoboLinux does (or at all, really).
+The USM is based somewhat on the ideas of GoboLinux, and handles versioning in a similar way.
-This makes the process of finding out what is installed easy - just list all the directories in `~/Apps`; deletion is also easy - just delete the program's directory.
+This makes the process of finding out what is installed easy - just run `usm ls`; deletion is also easy - just run `usm del`.

 USM keeps all of the user's software under `~/Apps` - under apps, there are directories for installed software (e.g. foobar--1.2.3b), and a "staging area", called `~/Apps/install`.